ucsf-deb/bifs/README.rst

 					Fourier bases. fourier.py contains the Fourier
 					specific functions.

-examples/		- sample code that uses BIFS package
+examples/		- sample code that uses the bifs package
 	bifs_cl_1D.py     - an example script showing how to perform a BIFS analysis for 1D function in a python or ipython shell (can also just be